justnpT/moneymaker/README.md

 6. Lets check if it works.
 Type `python main_runner.py --group="sony_business_value"`.
 We are adding sony_business_value group so that you don't have to wait for all hundreds tests to finish.
 7. You should now start seeing small dots appearing.
 Each dot is a test, and when they all finish, you should see information: `Ran [int] tests in [float]s` it means you have installed everything properly.

+### Envirionment variables requirements

+1. workspace path must be added to sys.path so that you can import modules by specyfing the exact strategos path.

 ### Setting up api-tests on Jenkins

 Your Jenkins instance should: